dany4madden/ShoppingList/README.md

 # ShoppingList

 Description:
-An Android app to create shopping lists with touch and voice commands.
+An Android app to create grocery shopping lists with touch and voice commands.

 Authors: Dany Madden and Gustaf Hegnell